andrei-dragan/FLCD/README.md

-# FLCD
+# Compiler

-This is a lightweight version of a custom compiler built in C++.
+A lightweight custom compiler built in C++